-On May 26, 2015, pursuant to the terms of a stock purchase agreement, Ms. Zhixin Liu purchased 20,000,000 shares (without giving effect to our one-forthree reverse stock split that became effective on May 1, 2018), or 57.14%, of the issued and outstanding shares of our common stock from Mr. Xingzhong Sun, who was our sole officer, director and majority shareholder at the time of the transaction.
+On May 26, 2015, pursuant to the terms of a stock purchase agreement, Ms. Zhixin Liu purchased 20,000,000 shares (without giving effect to our one-for-three reverse stock split that became effective on May 1, 2018), or 57.14%, of the issued and outstanding shares of our common stock from Mr. Xingzhong Sun, who was our sole officer, director and majority shareholder at the time of the transaction.
 As part of the transaction, Zhixin Liu was appointed as the Chairman of our Board of Directors (the "Board").

 On October 29, 2015, we entered into a share exchange agreement (the "Exchange Agreement") with Ms. Zhixin Liu and Mr. Fu Liu, the members ("Members") of Datasea Skill (HK) Limited ("Shuhai Skill (HK)"), a limited liability company incorporated under the laws of the Hong Kong Special Administrative Region of the PRC, whereby the Members transferred all of their membership interests of Shuhai Skill (HK) to us in exchange for the issuance of an aggregate of 6,666,667 shares of our common stock (the transaction, hereinafter referred to as the "Share Exchange").
-Upon consummation of the Share Exchange, Shuhai Skill (HK) and its consolidated subsidiaries, Tianjin Information Sea Information Technology Co., Ltd., a limited liability company incorporated under the laws of the PRC ("Shuhai Beijing"), through its existing contractual relationship with Tianjin Information, became our variable interest entity ("VIE").
-In addition, Xinzhong Sun resigned from the positions as our director, President, Secretary and Mr. Liu was appointed as a director.
+Upon consummation of the Share Exchange, Shuhai Skill (HK) and its consolidated subsidiaries, Tianjin Information Sea Information Technology Co., Ltd., a limited liability company incorporated under the laws of the PRC ("Tianjin Information"), became our wholly-owned subsidiary, and Shuhai Information Technology Co., Ltd., also a limited liability company incorporated under the laws of the PRC ("Shuhai Beijing"), through its existing contractual relationship with Tianjin Information, became our variable interest entity ("VIE").
+In addition, Xinzhong Sun resigned from the positions as our director, President, Secretary and Treasurer.
+Ms. Liu was appointed as our Chairman of the Board, Chief Executive Officer, President, Interim Chief Financial Officer, Treasurer and Secretary and Mr. Liu was appointed as a director.
 Mr. Liu is the father of Ms. Liu.